 Upon entering Woodrow Wilson Elementary, visitors will be asked to present a valid state-issued ID, which will be scanned into the system.
+The visitors will then be checked to ensure they are on the approved contact list.
 The Raptor system will check to ensure that registered sexual offenders are not entering our buildings.
 It is important to note that the Raptor system only scans the visitor's name, date of birth and photo for comparison with a national database of registered sex offenders.
 Additional visitor data from the driver's license is not gathered nor is the system connected to any other system such as the Department of Motor Vehicles.
 Therefore any other information on the ID is not scanned by the system and is not accessible to any of the users.
 Once entry is approved, Raptor will issue a badge that identifies the visitor, the date, and the purpose of his/her visit.